genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

   }
 ```

-### Adding Dependencies
+### Adding dependencies

-`lerna` manages the dependencies across the different packages in the monorepo and will attempt to simplify the downloaded packages by only downloading a package version one time - downloading it to the `node_modules` of the project root and then symlinking it across to the other `node_modules` directories in your other lerna modules.
+`lerna` manages the dependencies across the different packages in the monorepo and will attempt to simplify the downloaded packages by only downloading a package version one time; it downloads the package version to the `node_modules` of the project root and then symlinks it across to the other `node_modules` directories in your other lerna modules.
 It also allows you to link local modules without having to publish them to `npm` first.

-You can add dependencies straight into the `package.json` of one of your modules and then run the `$ npm run bootstrap` command from the `package.json` in your web root and `lerna` will ensure the modules are downloaded and linked together.
+You can add dependencies straight into the `package.json` of one of your modules and then run the `$ npm run bootstrap` command from the `package.json` in your web root. `lerna` ensures the modules are downloaded and linked together.

 :::tip
-It is good practise to clean the `node_modules` out before running a bootstrap using `$ npm run clean:all` - you can run both commands in one using `$ npm run clean:all && npm run bootstrap`.
+It is good practice to clean the `node_modules` out before running a bootstrap, using `$ npm run clean:all`.
+You can run both commands in one, using `$ npm run clean:all && npm run bootstrap`.
 :::

 ## Which `package.json`?

-When first starting to work with the `lerna` managed monorepo there can be some confusion about which `package.json` to make changes to when that are multiple ones spread across the project.
+When first starting to work with the `lerna`-managed monorepo, there can be some confusion about which `package.json` to make changes to (usually, there are multiple ones spread across the project).
 There will be a `package.json` for each of your modules and also one at the root of the `lerna` project (the client root, in the `/client` directory in the apps created from the seed projects).

-1. **Adding a dependency** - As stated in the [adding dependencies](#adding-dependencies) section you should navigate to the `package.json` that is in the directory of the module that you want to add the dependency to.
-For example, if you want to add the dependency `@genesislcap/foundation-login` to your web app, it is likely that you want to add the dependency into the `client/web/package.json` file.
-If instead you wanted to add the `@genesislcap/foundation-comms` dependency into a separate module you were building in the same repository, then you would add that in the `package.json` of that module.
+-  **Adding a dependency**.
+As stated in the [adding dependencies](#adding-dependencies) section, you should navigate to the `package.json` that is in the directory of the module that you want to add the dependency to.
+For example, if you want to add the dependency `@genesislcap/foundation-login` to your web app, you probably want to add the dependency to the `client/web/package.json` file.
+Alternatively, if you want to add the `@genesislcap/foundation-comms` dependency to a separate module that you are building in the same repository, add it to the `package.json` of that module.

-2. **Adding a module command** - If you want to add a command that is specific for a module, such as a command set up the extract the API from tsdoc comments using [@microsoft/api-documenter](https://www.npmjs.com/package/@microsoft/api-documenter) you would edit the `package.json` specific to that package just as in the previous bullet point.
+-  **Adding a module command**.
+If you want to add a command that is specific to a module, such as a command set-up, then extract the API from tsdoc comments using [@microsoft/api-documenter](https://www.npmjs.com/package/@microsoft/api-documenter), edit the `package.json` specific to that package.

-3. **Adding a CI/workflow command** - A command you want to run as part of CI or a workflow, such as during a git command, you'll want to have in your client root.
-For example, if you want to set up linting checks you'll want to add the linting command in the `client/package.json` file.
+-  **Adding a CI/workflow command**.
+If you want to add a command to be run as part of CI or a workflow, such as during a git command, edit the file in your client root.
+For example, if you want to set up linting checks, add the linting command to the `client/package.json` file.

 :::tip
-A good rule of thumb for knowing which `package.json` to update is to think of the `package.json` files and modules as a hierarchical tree, and you need to make the change in file which is or isn't an ancestor of the places where the change is needed.
+A good rule of thumb for knowing which `package.json` to update is to think of the `package.json` files and modules as a hierarchical tree.
+You need to make the change to the file that is or isn't an ancestor of the places where the change is needed.

-In general you only need to add changes to the top level `package.json` if the change is required across all modules, else the change would be specific to the module(s) required.
+**In general, you only need to add changes to the top level `package.json` if the change is required across all modules.
+Otherwise, the change should be specific to the module(s) required.**
 :::

-### Example Project
+### Example project

-The following example shows a project which has two apps (a spot trading app and a derivatives trading app).
+The following example shows a project that has two apps (a spot trading app and a derivatives trading app).

-There are also two custom packages, one which is a theme which takes `@genesislcap/foundation-ui` and customises it, and one which is used for common calculations which are required across both of the apps.
+There are also two custom packages, one which is a theme that takes `@genesislcap/foundation-ui` and customises it, and one that is used for common calculations that are required across both the apps.

 ```mermaid
 classDiagram